rakaadi/TitanicCleaning/README.md

 # TitanicCleaning
-A simple data cleaning using Python
+A simple data cleaning using Python on titanic dataset.